-The Initial Coverage Level will increase $110 from $4,020 in 2020 to $4,130 in 2021.
+The Initial Coverage Level will increase $300 from $4,130 in 2021 to $4,430 in 2022.
 This amount is based on the Retail Cost of the Medication for the year (Calendar Year).
 Most people (about 85%) do not exceed the Initial Coverage Level and thus continue to pay their Copay/Coinsurance amount for the entire year.
 However, for the people that have very expensive medications that exceed the Initial Coverage Level, they will reach the Part D Coverage Gap, aka Donut Hole where they have to pay 25% the cost of their medications.
-The minor increase of $110 to the Initial Coverage level will have a minimal impact on Drug Costs in 2021.
-Basically, for those 15% of people with expensive medications, there will be a very slight delay to reaching the Part D Donut Hole which could save someone ~$20-$40 for the year.
+The increase of $300 to the Initial Coverage level will have a minimal impact on Drug Costs in 2022.
+Basically, for those 15% of people with expensive medications, there will be a slight delay to reaching the Part D Donut Hole which could save someone ~$20-$40 for the year.

 True Out of Pocket Limit (Tro-oP)

-The True Out of Pocket limit will increase $200 from $6,350 in 2020 to $6,550 in 2021.
+The True Out of Pocket limit will increase $500 from $6,550 in 2021 to $7,050 in 2022.
 The Tro-Op is used to determine when someone exits the Part D Coverage Gap, aka Donut Hole, and moves into Catastrophic Coverage where they only have to pay 5% the cost of their medications.
-The increase of $200 in the Tro-oP only effects about 5% of people (those that would reach Catastrophic Coverage), and it creates a slight delay for when they will reach Catastrophic coverage.
-The net impact to this individual is likely less than $50 cost increase for the year.
+The increase of $500 in the Tro-oP only effects about 5% of people (those that would reach Catastrophic Coverage), and it creates a slight delay for when they will reach Catastrophic coverage.
+The net impact to this individual is likely about $100 cost increase for the year.